hashicorp/katakoda/consul-upstream-load-balancing/step2.md

 ### Verify the policy is applied

-Once the policy is in place you can test it using the `curl` command and applying the `x-user-id` header to the request:
+Once the policy is in place, you can test it using the `curl` command and applying the `x-user-id` header to the request:

 `docker exec client curl -s localhost:9192 -H "x-user-id: 12345"`{{execute}}